2312323123/ERP/README.md

 To make it work, you can copy the approach from other nest microservices in nginx.conf. \
 In nginx.conf, each backend microservice has some /api/something/, that is redirected to it, and it has to implement /api/something/ as well.

-- also update what nginx depends_on in docker-compose.yml (add the service you're creating unless it's some special one that is supposed not to be there)
+- also update what nginx `depends_on` in `docker-compose.yml` (add the service you're creating unless it's some special one that is supposed not to be there)

 ---

 #### adding database module

-- install TypeORM and Postgres libraries: `npm i @nestjs/typeorm typeorm pg`
+- install TypeORM and Postgres libraries: `npm i @nestjs/typeorm typeorm pg` (in new microservice folder)
-- I put this in app.module.ts imports array (it's basically from Nest.js docs):
+- I put this in `src/app.module.ts` imports array (it's basically from Nest.js docs):

 ```TS
     TypeOrmModule.forRoot({